 What started as a humble cherry stand in 1908 is now a massive roadside attraction, welcoming more than 3 million visitors each year.
 Located 40...

 Each year, about 20,000 gray whales make an epic 6,000-mile/9,656-km journey between Alaska and Mexico—and then back again.
 These whales travel from feeding grounds in the Bering Sea to mating and...

 With more than 4,000 wineries statewide, California lets you sample award-winning wines almost anywhere you go.
 These classic and up-and-coming wine roads—some too packed with wineries to tackle...

 Sure wine country is romantic, but now it’s a surprisingly great destination for families too, with a growing number of vineyards trading in elegant tasting rooms for kid-friendly fun zones that...

 With nearly twice as many professional teams as any other state, California is big league all the way.
 But the state’s sports scene goes far beyond football and baseball, with a diverse line-up of...

 Bookended by the big cities of Los Angeles and San Francisco, the Central Coast may be known for its mellow pace, but the closeness of those major gateways bring big names to relatively small...

-Stop in at one of two California Welcome Centers along Highway 101 each fully staffed seven days a week; loaded with maps, brochures and...
+Stop in at one of three California Welcome Centers along Highway 101 each fully staffed seven days a week; loaded with maps, brochures and...